Musicals101.com

 b.
 Oct.
 13, 1871 (St. Louis, MO) - d.
 June 16, 1913 (NYC)

-One of the most celebrated musical soubrettes of her day, the diminutive Fox made her Broadway debut in the short-lived The King's Fool (1890).
-Stardom came when she joined actor DeWolf Hopper in a trio of hit musical comedies -- Castles in the Air (1890), Wang (1891) and Panjandrum (1893).
+One of the most celebrated musical soubrettes of her day, the diminutive Fox made her Broadway debut in The King's Fool (1890).
+Stardom came when she joined actor DeWolf Hopper in a trio of hit musical comedies -- Castles in the Air (1890), "Mataya" in Wang (1891) and Panjandrum (1893).
 Fox became an audience favorite, her bobbed hair establishing a new fashion craze.
-She starred in The Little Trooper (1894) and Fleur de Lis (1895), and co-starred with Lillian Russell in The Wedding Day (1897).
-After the failure of The Little Host (1898), Fox left the stage for several years due to a combination of marriage and poor health.
-She returned in the ill-advised Toto, then toured in vaudeville until her death at age 41.
+She starred in The Little Trooper (1894) and Fleur de Lis (1895), co-starred with Lillian Russell in The Wedding Day (1897), and both produced and starred as "Margery Dazzle" in The Little Host (1898).
+Fox left the stage for several years due to a combination of marriage and poor health.
+She returned in the short-lived Toto and played a double role in The West Point Cadet (1904), then toured in vaudeville.
+Alcohol and drug abuse contributed to her untimely death at age 41.